sorashi/sorashi.github.io/_posts/2018-12-05-comprehensive-list-of-rikai-extensions.md

 **rikaikun** (Chrome) started as a port of rikaichan to Chrome, when rikaichan wasn't available for Chrome yet.

+**RikaiRebuilt** is a rewrite of Rikaisama for WebExtension API, which aims to keep the structure of the original extension.

+**Rikaisama** is a fork of rikachan with many new features and cutomization options, but it is no longer developed and not supported by Firefox anymore.

 **Rikaichamp** is a port of rikaikun, which is a port of rikaichan, which is a port of rikaiXUL.
 It's very fast.